 The company also manufactures AndroGel, a top-selling testosterone replacement gel that generated $1.04 billion in 2013 sales with 60% of the market, but which has faced serious concerns about marketing and safety.

 History of AbbVie and Abbott

-Abbott Laboratories was once one of the largest pharmaceutical companies in the world with a history dating back to 1888 with the “new” idea of production of “dosimetric granules” or tiny pills that offered a dramatic improvement over the handmade tablets that were produced by individual pharmacists.
+Abbott Laboratories was once one of the largest pharmaceutical companies in the world with a history dating back to 1888.
+Abbott premiered the “new” idea of production of “dosimetric granules” or tiny pills that offered a dramatic improvement over the handmade tablets that had been produced by individual pharmacists.

 In the 2012 split, AbbVie was established as the primary research and development company of Abbott’s branded pharmaceuticals and took the top Abbott products including Humira, AndroGel, Vicodin, Kaletra, TriCor and Niaspan.
 Abbott retained the diagnostics, medical devices, and nutritional divisions, along with the company name and a large generics business.
 In the first year of trading as a separate publicly listed product, AbbVie (ABBV) showed revenue of nearly $18.8 billion in worldwide sales.

 In 2014, AbbVie began a series of acquisitions including: